Washington Union Station: 21st century

 In June 2015, the Union Station Redevelopment Corporation released a Historic Preservation Plan to guide preservation and restoration at the station complex.

-In January 2017, the expansion and refurbishment of the Washington Union Station was listed as an infrastructure funding priority at an estimated cost of $8.7 billion.

 A new decline

+The cinema closed in 2009, B. Smith's restaurant and Barnes & Noble in 2013, and the latter's replacement, H&M, in 2019.

+Amtrak moved its headquarters offices from Union Station to a nearby building in 2017.
+That same year, the Trump administration listed an $8.7 billion expansion and refurbishment of Washington Union Station as an infrastructure funding priority.
+In the early 2020s, the station saw a further decline in the number of restaurants and stores as a result of the COVID-19 pandemic.

-In the late 2010s and early 2020s, the station saw a decline in the number of restaurants and stores, especially after the COVID-19 pandemic during 2020–2022.
-The cinemas closed in 2009, B. Smith's restaurant in 2013, Barnes & Noble in 2013, and its replacement, H&M in 2019.
-"A once-thriving terminal is now filled with vacant storefronts," the Washington Post reported in 2022: "Union Station had as many as 100 stores more than two decades ago.
+"A once-thriving terminal is now filled with vacant storefronts," the Washington Post reported in 2022.
+"Union Station had as many as 100 stores more than two decades ago.
 It’s down to about 40 retailers and eateries while more than half its commercial space sits vacant."
-The station continued to wrestle with issues stemming from unhoused persons camped around the station and relying on its waiting and restroom facilities.
+The station continued to wrestle with issues stemming from homeless people camped around the station and relying on its waiting and restroom facilities.
+Columbus Circle has been rebuilt to fix its deteriorated roadbed, adjust the passenger pickup/dropoff locations, streamline the taxi stand, and better accommodate tour buses.